ADD-ONS / OTHER VASCULAR DISORDERS

 - tumor growth is slow; therefore, long-term survival is possible even with advanced tumors – an annual mortality rate of <8% has been reported in untreated patients

-- cranial nerve damage caused by tumor compression is usually irreversible
+- cranial nerve damage resulting from tumor compression is usually irreversible

 - follow-up MRI is recommended due to the risk of recurrence or late metastases